Brooke Walker (footballer)

 Brooke-Morgan Joanne Walker (born 3 January 1995) is a triple-code women's footballer, playing at the highest level in Rugby Sevens (Australia), Australian rules football (AFLW) and Rugby league (NRLW).

 Walker is also a former Australian rugby union sevens and Touch Football Australia representative player.

 Early life

-Brooke grew up in Christchurch before moving to the Gold Coast and completed her high schooling at Keebra Park High School.
+Brooke grew up in Christchurch before moving to the Gold Coast, Queensland and completed her high schooling at Keebra Park High School.
 She played rugby league until the age of 10.
 At the age of 14 she moved to Australia.

 Walker made her debut for Australia in Touch Football in 2011 at the Youth Trans Tasman series vs New Zealand in which the team was unbeaten in a three game series.

 Rugby union

 Following this in 2013, Walker debut for Australia in Rugby Sevens being part of the team that competed and won gold at the 2013 Australian Youth Olympic Festival before debuting at an open level on the world series at the 2015 USA Women's Sevens a month after being granted her Australian citizenship.
 Walker won silver playing for Australia in rugby sevens at the 2015 Pacific Games held in Port Moresby and was the travelling reserve for the Australian women's sevens team that won gold at the 2016 Summer Olympics.